arsalhuda24/MLOps-Realtime-Trajectory-Prediction/README.md

   <img width="1000" height="220" src="https://github.com/arsalhuda24/Realtime-Trajectory-Prediction-AWS/blob/master/images/ingestion_etl_pipeline.jpg">
 </p>

-- Please follow this [link](https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-20-04) to set up MongoDB and install MongoDB Compass client.
+Please follow this [link](https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-20-04) to set up MongoDB and this [link](https://www.hackerxone.com/2021/10/15/steps-to-install-and-setup-apache-airflow-on-ubuntu-20-04-lts/) to set up Apache Airflow.

-- Follow this [link](https://www.hackerxone.com/2021/10/15/steps-to-install-and-setup-apache-airflow-on-ubuntu-20-04-lts/) to set up Apache Airflow.
-This will help to automate ETL tasks and load new stream of data into MongoDB

 RTSP video streams are captured through openCV and are passed through pre-trained Yolov5 (detection) and Deepsort (tracking) models for all pedestrians in the scene.
 The metadata (bounding box coordinates, agent_ids and frames) is staged in mongodb after which ETL process starts which involves the following steps: